Ewicks/advanced-banking-system-proj-3/TESTING.md

 - One challenge I faced was passing two variables from one function into another in the same class.
 To solve this is I returned the two variables in the below function I wanted to pass into calculate_crypto().
-I combined both variables in a string with '/' inbetween, which will make it easy for me to sperate the variables once they have been passed into the calculate_crypto() function.
+I combined both variables in a string with '/' in between, which will make it easy for me to sperate the variables once they have been passed into the calculate_crypto() function.
 This allows me to have 1 parameter instead of two in calculate_crypto(), which reduces the amount of overall code.

 - part of amount_to_invest() below: